You may have authentic faith if… you overflow with love actions (1 Corinthians 13).

 As Christians, we are taught to show the God-kind of love or agape.
 We are to show love to one another (1 Thessalonians 4:9) no matter how you feel about that person.
 In 1 John 4:19, God taught us how to love by sending His Son to die for us.
 Jesus enhances the teaching of love by the example of giving His life and commanding us to use our lives for the benefit of others in the same way He did (John 13:34-35).

-Therefore, enriching is improving and enhances.
+Therefore, enriching is improving and enhancing.
 Love does just that, improves, enhances your spiritual gifts.
 What a blessing you will become by showing love along with your spiritual gifts.

 Love is Edifying – 1 Corinthians 13:4-7